natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/f-string.rst

 Formatting lines with f-strings
 ======================================

 Python 3.6 added a new version of string formatting - f-strings or interpolation of strings.
-The f-strings allow not only to set values to the template but also to perform calls to functions, methods, etc.
+The f-strings allow not only to set values to template but also to perform calls to functions, methods, etc.

 In many situations f-strings are easier to use than format() and f-strings work faster than format() and other methods of string formatting.

 Syntax
 ~~~~~~~~~

 F-string is a literal line with a letter ``f`` in front of it.
-Inside the f- string, in figure brackets there are names of the variables that will be substituted:
+Inside f- string, in figure brackets there are names of variables that will be substituted:

 .. code:: python